 - Bring a large pot of salted water to a boil.
-Add the rigatoni and cook until al dente.
-Strain well and add to the bolognese.
-Mix well and serve topped with fresh basil and a dallop of ricotta or mascarpone cheese.
+Add the rigatoni and cook al dente.
+Strain well and add to a large bowl with some bolognese sauce.
+Toss to mix and plate topped with fresh basil and a dollop of ricotta or mascarpone cheese, and freshly grated parmesan cheese.

 Bolognese can be made ahead of time and reheated when ready to serve.
 You can also store it in the freezer for 4-6 months.
 Let thaw in the fridge and reheat in a saucepan.
 You may need to add some reserved pasta water or chicken broth if the reheated sauce feels too thick.

 For a twist and added flavor, I use a 50-50 split of ground beef and ground Italian sausage.
 You can use all ground beef if you prefer.